-"We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment.
+"We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment.”

 This quote says it all.
-Life is painful and never easy and no matter what your situation, you will feel pain of some sort in your life.
-It is an inevitable reality that is constant worldwide.
+Life is painful and never easy, and no matter what your situation, you will feel pain of some sort in your life.
+It is an inevitable reality.
 This universal pain can be the pain of regret of something you did or failed to do, or the pain of discipline when you withstand common desires that wreck your progress toward any of life's goals.
-Pain can also happen to you emotionally if someone you love is in pain or leaves us unexpectedly.
+Pain also can happen to you emotionally if someone you love is in pain or leaves us unexpectedly.

-Long hard days preparing for competition or challenging selection programs has to be the norm in order to see success.
-Enduring pain and making yourself a harder, stronger, and more resilient competitor is the end result.
+Long, hard days preparing for competition or challenging selection programs has to be the norm in order to see success.
+Enduring pain and making yourself a harder, stronger and more resilient competitor is the end result.

 If you are like me, my productivity level is decreased to a point that I may not get much of anything done until noon.
-However, if that workout is accomplished prior to work, my day starts before 8am and I can get two to three times more accomplished by noon.
-Sometimes waking up with physical activity is the key to jump starting your day.
+However, if that workout is accomplished prior to work, my day starts before 8 a.m., and I can get two to three times more accomplished by noon.
+Waking up with physical activity sometimes is the key to jump-starting your day.
 Do not just rely on a big cup of caffeine.